Party Wall: Chimney Breast Removal

 A Party Wall Surveyor will be required if your neighbour refuses or ignores your notice.
 If an agreement cannot be reached, a surveyor will need to be appointed to draw up an “award”.
 This is commonly referred to as a Party Wall Agreement.

 According to the Party Wall Act, the surveyor must be a person agreed upon between owners.
 Alternatively, each owner can appoint their own surveyor to draw up the award together.
-If the two cannot agree, a third surveyor will be appointed to reach an agreement.
+If the two cannot agree, a third surveyor will be engaged to reach an agreement.

 All surveyors acting under the dispute resolution procedure of the Party Wall Act must take into consideration both owners.
 The award should be drawn up impartially and fairly.